Wise vs Revolut: Full Comparison 2025

 Virtual cards available for extra protection

 Both providers offer cards with excellent international features.
-The Revolut card offers a higher no-fee ATM withdrawal limits for personal customers, but doesn’t support as many currencies as Wise.
-You may also need to pay out of hours or fair usage fees for currency exchange which can push up the costs of exchanging your funds versus Wise.
+The Revolut card offers no-fee ATM withdrawals when you use a networked ATM, but you may need to pay out of hours or fair usage fees for currency exchange which can push up the costs of exchanging your funds versus Wise.

 Which card is best for you may depend on your personal preferences.
 Compare both options to see which presents the best value for your specific needs.